 Airport Noise Overlay District

 The Aircraft Noise overlay district is intended to protect the health, safety and welfare of persons and property in the vicinity of Orlando’s two airports.
-The projection of future noise environments arising from flight operations at MCO and ORL are available through the City of Orlando.
+Click on the airport code to view the noise environments arising from flight operations at MCO and ORL.
 Information on airport noise impact areas is available at Orange County Land Development, and at Municode

 The Aviation Noise Abatement Committee (ANAC) has 10 voting members representing both impacted and non-impacted communities as well as technical and Aviation Authority appointed members.
 The Committee also has non-voting members representing various government entities and a Noise Abatement Officer.
 Members and the Noise Abatement Officer may be contacted via the Noise Office at: 407-825-2674 or by e-mail to the: Noise Abatement Manager